 - Courses taken must be credit bearing – no audits.

-- Credit from the visited institution will be considered transferable as long as a grade of C or higher is earned in the course(s).
+- Credit from the host institution will be considered transferable as long as a grade of C or higher is earned in the course(s).
 Please Note: Transfer credit counts in a student’s attempted and earned hours, but does NOT factor into the student’s GPA.
-Courses in which the student earns a C- or below at the visited institution will not transfer back to UNC Asheville and therefore, no credit will be awarded.
+Courses in which the student earns a C- or below at the host institution will not transfer back to UNC Asheville and therefore, no credit will be awarded.